KailashGanapathy/Time-to-code/README.md

 Interact with your's and contributor's files with the following

 * Build using Make for CI
-* Unit tests with Cunit
+* Unit tests with Cunit and Unity
 * Static code analysis using cppcheck

 ## To have this file: